 People's Postcode Lottery manages lotteries promoted by different charities and good causes.
-Players have raised £474 Million for 6,500 charities and good causes since 2005.
+Players have raised £486 Million for 6,500 charities and good causes since 2005.
 This funding is transforming lives and communities in Britain and beyond.

-A position which was further evidenced, with the Government publishing its decision on charity lottery reform and to increase the maximum amount that charity lotteries can raise each year for charities and good causes to £50 million.
+In July 2019 the Government announced its decision on charity lottery reform – to increase the maximum amount charity lotteries can raise each year to £50 million.

 Outdated limits mean charities and good causes, big and small, have missed out on funding.
 In the past two years, small and local charities have lost out on £45 million worth of funding due to current charity lottery laws.
 Source: Small Change: how charity lottery limits impact on small charities (PDF, 3MB)